joaoafigueira/GroupCreator/README.md

 # Group creator!

-## Add people and form groups, which are randomly chosen.
+## An Api that you can add people and form groups, which are randomly chosen.